SharmaGanes/Lister-Procedures/src/pages/docs/cannula-with-bloods.md

 ---

-### Useful Learning Resource
+### Reference

-Official Lister OSCE Mark Scheme
+This is direct copy of the Official Lister Mark Scheme developed by Miss Stephanie Smith and team.